threefoldtech/zos/docs/kubernetes/README.md

 service/mysql created
 ```

-let's do the same for the wordpress deploiement
+let's do the same for the wordpress deployment

 ```
 $ kubectl create -f 5-wordpress-pvc.yaml